eighthjouster/jscause/Documentation.md

 sudo npm install -g jscause
 ```

-If you need a project template for your site, you can use the one [available in the release](https://github.com/eighthjouster/jscause/releases/download/v0.9.2/jscause_site_template-v1.zip).
+If you need a project template for your site, you can use the one [available in the release](https://github.com/eighthjouster/jscause/releases/download/v0.9.3-alpha/jscause_site_template-v1.zip).

+**Important note:**  The project template include example SSL certificates, so you can use HTTPS.
+These certificates are **not** suitable for production!
+If you use these certs, your users will get a security warning in their browsers.
+You must provide your own certificates.

 **For more advanced users:**  If you ever add JSCause as a package dependency to your project (i.e. `npm install --save jscause`), JSCause will be available from `./node_modules/.bin/jscause`.